dotnet/arcade/Documentation/TeamProcess/One-Pagers/stateless-pools-cost-analysis.md

 * _Inlier_: builds which took longer than five hours to complete were excluded from the dataset in interest of eliminating outliers

-To acquire the data for the stateless pool, 10 runs of these pipelines were triggered manually targeting the NetCore1ESPool-Public-Int pool, which was manually set to be stateless and capable of scaling out to 300 machines.
+To acquire the data for the stateless pool, 10 runs of these pipelines were triggered manually targeting the NetCore-Public-Int-Int pool, which was manually set to be stateless and capable of scaling out to 300 machines.
 The sample size for these runs is necessarily much smaller than the baseline due to time constraints.
 The runs were triggered on 22 Oct 2021 and 25 Oct 2021.